-Book Review: The Evenings by Gerard Reve Posted by Karoly Molina on Mar 15, 2017 in Literature
+Book Review: The Evenings by Gerard Reve Posted by Karoly Molina on Mar 15, 2017 in Uncategorized

 This month’s pick for Dutch literature was The Evenings by Gerard Reve.
 This book is one of the most famous Dutch novels and a certain read for high school students.
 But what is this novel about and is it really all that it is hyped up to be?